citrusframework/citrus/src/manual/kubernetes.md

 ## Kubernetes support

 [Kubernetes](http://kubernetes.io/) is one of the hottest management platforms for containerized applications these days.
 Kubernetes lets you deploy, scale and manage your containers on the platform so you get features like auto-scaling, self-healing, service discovery and load balancing.
-Citrus provides interaction with the Kubernetes REST API so you can access the Kubernetes platform within a Citrus test case.
+Citrus provides interaction with the Kubernetes REST API so you can access the Kubernetes platform and its resources within a Citrus test case.

 **Note**
 The Kubernetes test components in Citrus are kept in a separate Maven module.
 If not already done so you have to include the module as Maven dependency to your project